 7. Forgive People Who Have Done You Wrong

-People are not 100% bad, or 100% good.
-You can’t always blame someone for doing wrong by you.
+People are not 100% bad or 100% good.
+You can’t always blame someone for doing wrong to you.
 But what you can do is choose to forgive them.

 8. Don’t Forget the People Who Played a Part in Who You Are Today